Mohamed Salah: 2024–2025: Record-breaking Premier League campaign

-2025–2026
+2025–2026: Premier League record for goal involvements for Liverpool and departure

-On 15 August 2025, Salah scored a stoppage-time goal in Liverpool's 4–2 win over Bournemouth, bringing his total to a record 10 Premier League opening-day goals across different seasons.
+On 15 August 2025, Salah scored a stoppage-time goal in Liverpool's 4–2 win over Bournemouth, bringing his total to a record ten Premier League opening-day goals across different seasons.
 He netted his 188th Premier League goal in a 1–0 victory over Burnley on 14 September, taking him outright fourth in the all-time goalscoring rankings, ahead of Andy Cole.
 In the run-up to the 2025 Ballon d'Or, many footballing figures including Casemiro, Hossam Hassan, Mido, Abedi Pele, Paolo Di Canio, William Troost-Ekong, and Patrice Motsepe endorsed Salah as the rightful winner.
-Liverpool manager Arne Slot stated: “He’s had very, very, very good seasons at Liverpool but this one probably stands out in terms of numbers.
-If there’s ever a chance for him, it would be this season.
-If not, then he’s going to try to push even harder next season.”
+Liverpool manager Arne Slot stated: "He's had very, very, very good seasons at Liverpool but this one probably stands out in terms of numbers.
+If there's ever a chance for him, it would be this season.
+If not, then he's going to try to push even harder next season".
 However, on 22 September, Salah was controversially placed just fourth in the Ballon d'Or rankings and did not attend the ceremony.
-Charlie Malam of the Daily Express wrote that Salah “will surely go down as one of the best players never to win it, and one of the most disrespected players of all time.”
+Charlie Malam of the Daily Express wrote that Salah "will surely go down as one of the best players never to win it, and one of the most disrespected players of all time".
+Later that year, on 22 November, he made his 300th Premier League appearance for Liverpool in a 3–0 home defeat against Nottingham Forest, becoming the fifth player to achieve this feat following Jamie Carragher, Steven Gerrard, Jordan Henderson and Sami Hyypiä.